srinu-nayak/Healthcare-Operations/README.md

 The ERD visualizes key tables: All_Data (merged patient records), Specialty_Mapping (grouped specialties), showing primary relationships on Specialty_Name.
 This structure ensures efficient cross-filtering and dynamic reporting across all relevant attributes.

 # Analysis Process / Methodology
-- Data Cleaning (Power Query): Standardized column names across all source files (e.g., Specialty_Name aligned to Specialty).
-Categorical data in Age_Profile and Time_Band columns was cleaned by replacing redundant values (e.g., "18+ months" vs. "18 month +") and trimming trailing white spaces.
+- Cleaned data by fixing messy text, trimming spaces, and standardizing column names.
-- Data Transformation (Power Query): Engineered a Case_Type column during the import process to tag records as "Inpatient" or "Outpatient."
-Appended the two distinct data streams into a single unified fact table, All_Data, to facilitate holistic analysis.
+- Transformed data by adding a Case_Type column ("Inpatient" or "Outpatient") before merging all files into one table.
-- DAX Measures: Developed key measures to compare current vs. historical performance, such as Latest Month Wait List and PY Latest Month Wait List.
-Implemented a SWITCH-based measure to dynamically toggle all dashboard visuals between $Average$ and $Median$ wait times, driven by a disconnected slicer table for enhanced analytical flexibility.
+- Wrote DAX formulas (measures) to calculate key numbers, like total waitlist and a dynamic toggle between $Average$ and $Median$ views.

 # Executive Summary
 This dashboard provides a consolidated view of patient waiting lists, revealing a total active waitlist of 68,500 patients as of the latest month.
 Analysis indicates a significant 24% year-over-year increase in the Outpatient waiting list, which now constitutes 72% of the total volume.
 Surgical Specialties and Diagnostic Services are identified as critical bottlenecks, with median wait times exceeding 18 months.
 The tool successfully provides leadership with a dynamic, single source of truth for resource planning.